spoonapps/docs/doc/installation/windows/installation_windows.md

 The **Spoon Plugin** contains all the tools required for using Spoonium.

 Click [here](http://start.spoon.net/install) to download and run the installer.
-All modern browsers and Windows platforms are supported.
+All modern Windows platforms are supported.

 To make sure everything is running correctly, open a command window and follow the example below.
 If you have any issues at all, please contact our [support team](http://support.spoonium.net/).